Expected Delivery: 3-4 Days

 This high-satisfaction and low-risk procedure typically involves injecting calcium-hydroxyapatite-based (as the only FDA-approved substance for use in the hand dorsum) fillers into the back of the hands, to help restore lost volume, smooth out wrinkles, and reduce the visibility of veins and tendons for up to a year.

-Over time, earlobes can sag or elongate due to aging, gravity, and quite commonly, the weight of earrings.
+As time passes, earlobes are prone to sag or elongate from factors including aging, gravity, and most often, the weight of earrings.

-One of the less commonly known uses for dermal fillers is, therefore, earlobe rejuvenation, which involves injecting fillers like hyaluronic acid directly into the earlobe to restore volume and firmness, giving the earlobes a more youthful and plump appearance.
+Surprisingly, one of the not-so-commonly known purposes for dermal fillers is earlobe rejuvenation.
+This is a procedure involving injecting fillers containing hyaluronic acid directly into the earlobe.
+The intent being to restore volume and firmness, giving the earlobes a more youthful and plump appearance once again.

 Non-surgical nose reshaping using dermal fillers is an increasingly popular alternative to traditional rhinoplasty.